Tamookk/Basil/README.md

 2. If you do not have the Vulkan SDK installed already, then this script will have to be run again after restarting your computer.
 3. Once done, simply open `Basil.sln` and build away!

+Note that before the included C# scripts will work properly, and/or if you create any custom C# scripts, the `Basil-ScriptCore` project will need to be (re)compiled.

 #### Building Mono Libraries
 Debug and Build x64 Mono libraries for Windows have been included in the repository, as they are required for C# scripting support.
 I do plan on keeping these updated, however the following instructions can be followed for rebuilding them if necessary.